alexandrnikitin/blog/_posts/2015-10-28-access-a-null-pointer-without-exception.md

 I want to introduce you a pattern that allows you to access a null pointer without any exception.
 Excited?
 Me too!

 Imaging, you have a class and some data that you want to access regardless of a pointer.
-For the sake of the concocted example and to present the pattern... :grimacing: well, you need to mark the field and the "getter" method as `static`, in addition mark the "getter" method with `inline` keyword.
+For the sake of the concocted example and to present the pattern... :grimacing: well, you need to mark the field and the "getter" method as `static`, that's it.

 ```cpp
 class MyConcoctedClass